 Can I use tax preparation software to amend my return?

 Yes.
 TurboTax walks you step-by-step through amending your federal income tax return.
-(Form 1040X was revised in 2010, so it's important to use the updated version.)

 Can I e-file a Form 1040X?

 No. The IRS isn't set up to accept an amended return electronically.
 You must print it out and send it in by mail.

 How do I amend my state tax return?